Anomaly Detection in Large Labeled Multi-Graph Databases: Experiments

 Finally, the anomalous journal entry from \kd~involves the motif shown in Fig. \ref{fig:kdcase} (left) where the corresponding graph is the exact motif with multiplicity 1 shown on the (right).
 This motif has sole usage of 1 in the dataset and is odd from an accounting perspective.
 Economically, it represents giving up an existing machine, which is a long-term operating asset (LOA), in order to reduce a payable or an outstanding short-term operating liability (SOL) owed to a vendor.
 Typically one would sell the machine and get cash to payoff the vendor with some gains or losses.
 We also note that the $\mt$ does not contain the 2-node motif LOA$\rightarrow$SOL.
 The fact that it only shows up once, within single-usage motif, makes it suspicious.

-Besides the quantitative evidence on detection performance, these case studies provide qualitative evidence to the effectiveness of \method in identifying anomalies of interest in accounting terms, worthy of auditing and re-examination.
+Besides the quantitative evidence on detection performance, these number of case studies provide qualitative support to the effectiveness of \method in identifying anomalies of interest in accounting domain terms, worthy of auditing and re-examination.

 \textbf{Case 2 - Enron scandal:} We study the correlation between \method's anomaly scores of the daily email exchange graphs and the major events in Enron's timeline.
 Fig. \ref{fig:enron} shows that days with large anomaly scores mark drastic discontinuities in time, which coincide with important events related to the financial scandal\footnote{ \url{http://www.agsm.edu.au/bobm/teaching/BE/Enron/timeline.html}, \url{https://www.theguardian.com/business/2006/jan/30/corporatefraud.enron}}.
 It is also noteworthy that the anomaly scores follow an increasing trend over days, capturing the escalation of events up to key personnel testifying in front of Congressional committees.